Home › Service directory › Melton suite psychiatric intensive care unit (Barnsley)

 About the service

+Our aim is to provide a safe environment for people and to manage their condition in the least restrictive setting.
 Before any patient is admitted to the unit, a comprehensive assessment is completed to ensure that the admission is appropriate to the individual’s needs.

-Melton Suite aims to create a positive and collaborative atmosphere between staff, service users, their families and carers by promoting relationships based on mutual trust and an open approach to care and treatment.
+Melton suite aims to create a positive and collaborative atmosphere between staff, service users, their families and carers by promoting relationships based on mutual trust and an open approach to care and treatment.

 The service supports and enables service users to realise their full potential in achieving recovery, ensuring that patients’ expectations are negotiated and agreed with every individual involved in their care.
-This is at the centre of daily activity on Melton Suite.
+This is at the centre of daily activity on Melton suite.

 The unit provides a proactive and positive approach to care by using effective interventions, activities and open communication to promote a safe and therapeutic environment.